Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

-You’ve probably heard that cornstarch is used as a thickener in things such as sauces.
-Is that what the cornstarch is meant to do in cookies?
+In many cases, cornstarch is used as a thickener in things such as sauces, but is that what the cornstarch is meant to do in cookies?

 Read on to learn a bit about this common ingredient and the role that it plays when baking cookies.
 This should help you to better understand why some recipes call for it.